cran-task-views/ModelDeployment/README.md

         API-builder web framework, built around
         [httpuv](https://cran.r-project.org/package=httpuv).
       - The [FastRWeb](https://cran.r-project.org/package=FastRWeb) package provides
-        some basic infrastructure for this. plumber allows you to create a REST API by decorating existing R source code.
+        some basic infrastructure for this.
       - The [plumber](https://cran.r-project.org/package=plumber) package allows you
         to create a web API by merely decorating your existing R source code with special comments.